slowernews/hamster-system/README.md

 *Mantra: 'You don't need a personal budget'.*

-Is it worthwhile to spend cognitive bandwidth to know that you spent €312,23 on groceries last month?
+Is it worthwhile to spend cognitive bandwidth to know that you spent exactly €312,23 on groceries last month?
-For me is enough to know that I spend from €250 to €350 on groceries every month.
-What I really crave is to feel in control of my finances (life).
+I already know that I spend from €250 to €350 on it every month.
+What I crave is to feel in control of my finances (life).

 How to do it in a practical way?
 Simply track your **net worth** in a spreadsheet.